 Bolivian dictator Mariano Melgarejo definitely qualified for this.
 An illiterate alcoholic, his insanity resulted in Bolivia losing huge amounts of territory and prestige.
 For one thing, there was a time when a woman came to him pleading for the life of her brother on death row.
 Not only did he free the man, he married her and made his new brother-in-law a general.
 Bolivia's neighbors decided to take advantage of this new leader.
 For example, the Chileans showered him with gifts, so he rewarded them by appointing a Chilean to his cabinet and granting Chile favorable treaties.
 However, Brazil gained the most.
 When Brazilian envoys met with Melgarejo to negotiate a treaty, they gave him a White Stallion as a gift.
 Melgarejo was so impressed that, in gratitude, he placed the horse's hoof on a map of Bolivia and gave the Brazilians the entire area covered by it.
 He became so infatuated with the horse (named Holofernes), that he brought it to parties at the presidential palace, where it was trained to drink beer and pee on guests.
 One day, somebody told Melgarejo the story of Caligula and Incitatus.
 Melgarejo responded by naming Holofernes a general.
 Another infamous incident had him force-feed a British ambassador hot chocolate until he vomited.
 In response, Queen Vicky withdrew recognition of Bolivia and had all Bolivians kicked out of the British Isles.
 He managed to hold on to power for six years until he was ousted and later assassinated by one of his generals... the same man he saved from death row.

 Ungern-Sternberg.
-Holy fuck, Ungern-Sternberg.
+Holy shit, Ungern-Sternberg.
 A Russian aristocrat who served in the Russo-Japanese War, World War I, and the Russian Civil War, he repeatedly earned demotions for thuggery.
 He was a sadistic anti-Semite with delusions of grandeur almost from the beginning of his career.
 His service in the far east led to a fascination with Buddhism and the Mongol Horde.
 He became a White Russian warlord, governing the town of Dauria, where he killed any Communists or Jews.
 However, he went rogue and conquered Mongolia in the name of the Bogd Khan.
 He reigned in a surreal fiesta of despotism, torture, and murder.
 His tyranny and sadism eventually devolved into a god complex, seeing himself as the reincarnation of Genghis Khan.
 He had long adhered to a quasi-religious mysticism, and this ended up taking a millenarian bent.
 He anticipated a coming apocalypse, the collapse of society, and the creation of a new world order.
 In June 1921, his armies were defeated by the Bolsheviks, and he himself was captured.
 He was executed by firing squad that September.

 Josef Stalin, brutal sociopath and paranoiac who amassed more power than any of the Tsars who had ruled Russia before him and used it to cause the deaths of 20-odd million Soviet citizens (conservative estimate) and generally set the bar for twentieth century tyrants, and whose sheer death toll alone would put him on this list even if nothing else would.
 And there was plenty else; a massive cult of personality developed around him as a Godlike figure of benevolence and superhuman strength, he accepted titles such as "Coryphaeus of Science," "Father of Nations," "Brilliant Genius of Humanity," "Great Architect of Communism," "Gardener of Human Happiness" and more, simultaneously saying to his underlings that he desired to be remembered for "the extraordinary modesty characteristic of truly great people".
 At the same time, however, he appears to have been more than a bit cynical about it, suggesting that he didn't really buy into his own cult but just used it as a tool to maintain power; he was even known to joke about it: